techiepharm/FinSim/README.md

 Empowering Financial Literacy.
 Simulating Real-Time Stock Trading.

 ## OverView:
 Finsavvy is a web application that promptes financial literacy and simulates real time stock trading using live NGX data.
-It is train individuals on how to utilise their funds and make the most out of their income.
+It trains individuals on how to utilise their funds and make the most out of their income.
 ## Key Features

 Financial Literacy Aspect